 Many Keweenaw communities, from South Range to Copper Harbor, have Independence Day celebrations with parades, childrens games, BBQs, entertainment and good old-fashioned family fun.
 Fireworks displays will be held in Lake Linden on the 3rd and in South Range & Copper Harbor on the 4th.

 The Strawberry Festival, held in the downtown Chassell area, is two days of family fun the first weekend in July that isn't the 4th of July.
-Events include an Arts & Crafts show, the Chassell Heritage Center Open House, horse-drawn wagon rides, a fish boil, live music and entertainment, a children's parade, awards and auction, queen crowning and dance, a French Toast Breakfast, the parade, a chicken BBQ, the Friends of Fashion Vintage Fashion Show, children's games and a quilt raffle.
+Events include an Arts & Crafts show, the Chassell Heritage Center Open House, a fish boil, live music and entertainment, a children's parade, awards and auction, queen crowning and dance, a French Toast Breakfast, the parade, a chicken BBQ, the Friends of Fashion Vintage Fashion Show, children's games and a quilt raffle.
 Strawberry shortcake, brats, hot dogs, ice cream and more will also be available.
-For information, or to register for the craft show, call Al at (906) 487-6708 or email firstname.lastname@example.org.
+For more information visit https://www.coppercountrystrawberryfestival.com/

 Central Mine Reunion